Princeton plays Furman on 3-game win streak - WTOP News

 Greenville, South Carolina; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Princeton aims to keep its three-game win streak intact when the Tigers take on Furman.
+BOTTOM LINE: Princeton will attempt to keep its three-game win streak intact when the Tigers take on Furman.

-The Paladins have gone 4-0 in home games.
-Furman has a 2-0 record in games decided by less than 4 points.
+The Paladins are 4-0 on their home court.
+Furman scores 79.1 points while outscoring opponents by 16.3 points per game.

-The Tigers have gone 3-0 away from home.
+The Tigers are 3-0 on the road.
 Princeton ranks third in the Ivy League allowing 71.6 points while holding opponents to 44.3% shooting.

 Furman makes 48.0% of its shots from the field this season, which is 3.7 percentage points higher than Princeton has allowed to its opponents (44.3%).
-Princeton has shot at a 46.0% clip from the field this season, 5.7 percentage points above the 40.3% shooting opponents of Furman have averaged.
+Princeton averages 11.4 made 3-pointers per game this season, 6.5 more made shots on average than the 4.9 per game Furman allows.

-TOP PERFORMERS: Pjay Smith Jr. is scoring 17.4 points per game with 3.3 rebounds and 4.0 assists for the Paladins.
+TOP PERFORMERS: Pjay Smith Jr. is scoring 17.4 points per game and averaging 3.3 rebounds for the Paladins.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.